oceanwp/ocean-modal-window/readme.txt

 == Changelog ==

 = 2.2.0 - SEP 5 2023 =
-- New: Metabox Settings new framework.
+- NEW: Metabox Settings Interface: https://docs.oceanwp.org/category/826-oceanwp-settings
+- Updated: Compatibility: WordPress version number.

 = 2.1.0 - MAY 23 2023 =
 - New: Option to load modal window content on specific pages only.